1958 Pakistani military coup: Martial law

 On October 7, President Iskander Mirza declared martial law in Pakistan.
 He abrogated the constitution of 1956, describing it as "unworkable" and full of "dangerous compromises."
 He dismissed the government of Sir Feroz Khan Noon, dissolved the National Assembly of Pakistan and the provincial legislatures.
 Mirza also proceeded to outlaw all political parties.
 He appointed General Ayub Khan, the Commander-in-Chief of the Pakistani army as the Chief Martial Law Administrator and nominated him to become the new Prime Minister of Pakistan, charged with administering the country.

-Deposing of Mirza
+Military coup

 On October 27, Iskander Mirza resigned from the presidency, transferring it to Ayub Khan.
+He was pressured to resign by Lieutenant Generals Azam Khan, Wajid Ali Khan Burki, and Khalid Shaikh.
 Both men saw the other as a rival to their respective positions.
 Mirza believed his own position had become largely redundant after Ayub Khan assumed most executive powers as chief martial law administrator and prime minister, and acted to assert himself, while Ayub Khan thought Mirza was conspiring against him.
 It is said that Ayub was alerted of Mirza's plan to have him arrested on his return from Dhaka.
 It is widely held that Ayub Khan and generals loyal to him forced Mirza to resign.
 Mirza was later taken to Quetta, the capital of the province of Baluchistan, before being exiled on November 27 to London, England, where he resided until his death in 1969.